ell-bee/drawings/README.md

 # drawings
-a collection of my sketches and final drawings.
+this is a collection of my sketches and final drawings.